processone/xmpp-notifier/README.md

           jid: ${{ secrets.jid }}
           password: ${{ secrets.password }}
           server_host: ${{ secrets.server_host }}
-          # Intended recipient of the notification.
+          # Intended recipient of the notification such as a room or single user.
+Bare JID expected.
           recipient: ${{ secrets.recipient }}
           # Port is optional.
 Defaults to 5222
           server_port: ${{ secrets.server_port }}